Inverse Problems Are Solvable on Real Number Signal Processing Hardware: Discussion

 \section{Discussion}

 Our findings have noteworthy implications concerning the solvers of finite-dimensional inverse problems.
-In particular, they allow to characterize the boundaries of any general algorithm applied to such inverse problems.
-More precisely, we examined the limits of computing devices imposed by the underlying hardware.
-Any solver implemented on a given computing device is subject to these restrictions.
-On digital hardware, which is the currently predominant hardware platform, the algorithmic solvability via \eqref{eq:sparseprob} is severely limited as shown in \cite{Boche2022LimitsDL}.
-Although the same holds true for analog hardware, represented by the mathematical model of BSS machines, we can find slight modifications of \eqref{eq:sparseprob} which allow for general algorithmic solutions whereas the non-computability on Turing machines --- abstract models of digital computers --- still persists.
+In particular, they allow to characterize the boundaries of any general algorithm applied to solve these inverse problems.
+More precisely, we examined the limits of any algorithm implemented on a specific computing devices imposed by the underlying hardware, in particular, any solver implemented on the given computing device is subject to these restrictions.
+On digital hardware, which is the currently predominant hardware platform, the algorithmic solvability via basis pursuit \eqref{eq:sparseprob} and lasso \eqref{eq:lasso} is limited \cite{Boche2022LimitsDL}.
+On analog hardware, represented by the mathematical model of BSS machines, our findings are more favourable.
+First, algorithmic solvability on BSS machines of inverse problems can be established when restricting from the complex to the real domain.
+Furthermore, we can find modifications \eqref{eq:adjProb}, \eqref{eq:adjProblasso}, and \eqref{eq:approxbp} that allow for algorithmic solvability on BSS machines while staying `close' to the original basis pursuit and lasso problem.
+At the same time, the algorithmic non-solvability on Turing machines, i.e., digital computers, still persists.
 Hence, the utilized computing device has tremendous influence on the existence and capabilities of solvers applied to inverse problems.

 What are the effects of these results on current solution techniques?
 First, today's solvers are in general implemented on digital hardware.
-Hence, they are subject to the limitations of digital hardware and even improving the solvers will not suffice to circumvent the imposed boundaries.
-Second, future developments in hardware technology (as described in \cref{seq:AnaDigComp}) to analog hardware may enable more powerful solvers.
-In fact, we want to demonstrate that even current solvers, when implemented on analog hardware, can in theory exceed the capabilities of their digital counterparts.
-To that end, we consider the class of solvers relying on deep learning methods (see \Cref{sec:InvProb}).
+Thus, they are subject to the limitations of digital hardware and even improving the solvers will not suffice to circumvent the imposed boundaries.
+Therefore, DL on digital hardware as the premium approach to solve inverse problems is subject to these limitations.
+This imposes restrictions on the reliability and trustworthiness of DL on digital hardware for solving inverse problems.
+In particular, a general and reliable DL solver for inverse problems can not exist if formal proof of correctness or a certificate for the output is expected.